bennigraf/rotating-backup-osx/README.md

 # Rotating Backup Solution for Mac OS X

 Super simple backup solution with rotation of backup images mainly but not exclusively for Mac OS X

+DISCLEAMER: THIS IS NEITHER HEAVILY TESTED NOR VERY SOPHISTICATED!
+DO WHATEVER YOU WANT WITH IT BUT USE AT YOUR OWN RISK!
+DON'T USE IT UNLESS YOU DON'T UNDERSTAND IT!
+MAKE SURE TO PUT A PROPER BACKUP SOLUTION IN PLACE AS WELL!